 |Contact % – Tyler Flowers vs. League Average|

 |Stats courtesy of Fangraphs|

 But that’s not all.
-He didn’t sacrifice what power he did have to become a slap hitter.
-His quality of contact also saw a notable improvement.
+He didn’t sacrifice what power he had to become a slap hitter.
+His quality of contact also saw a notable improvement:

 As you can see, since the beginning of 2016 Flowers has consistently hit balls hard at a higher rate than he had at just about any point in the previous five seasons of his career.
 That sounds like a recipe for success, but is it sustainable?
 What is he doing differently?

 Flowers, in an interview with The Ringer, credits his sudden success with developing a new approach and implementing a higher leg kick.
 He points to a June matchup against the Mets as the turning point.
-Before that point, he lifted his leg somewhat, as he does here:
+Before that point, he lifted his leg a bit, as he does here:

 And here he is, not long after adding the higher leg kick, taking Chris Sale deep:

-Looking at his rolling wOBA for the past two seasons you’ll notice a trend following the addition of his higher leg kick, which is indicated by an arrow.
+Looking at his rolling wOBA for the past two seasons, you’ll notice a trend after he added the higher leg kick, indicated by an arrow: